usdot-fhwa-stol/carma-time-lib/README.md

 ### Importing as Python Module
 > [!IMPORTANT]\
 >Python module support is currently only available for x86/amd devices To import this library as a python module the following is necessary.
-A

 ```python
 # This path can be added via the sys module or by directly appending the PYTHON_PATH environment variable.